JorgeSDiaz/JorgeSDiaz/README.md

 Systems Engineer 👨‍💻
 ----------------

-Tenth semester Systems Engineering student, curious and passionate about learning, with skills in software design and development.
-Creative, analytical and adaptable to new environments and technologies.
-Interested in applying my knowledge in software design and development.
+Systems Engineer, with technical expertise in fullstack development.
+My experience encompasses the implementation of efficient and scalable solutions, with a hands-on approach to problem solving.

+I stand out for my creativity, resilience and sharp analytical skills.
+My communicative and self-taught approach allows me to adapt to new environments and programming languages.
+I am a committed and flexible collaborator, ready to contribute significantly to the success of the team.

 * 🌍  I'm based in Colombia
 * ✉️  You can contact me at [jorgedszdiaz@gmail.com](mailto:jorgedszdiaz@gmail.com)